Callaway Golf (ELY) Q4 2016 Results - Earnings Call Transcript

 Turning now to slide 15, I will cover certain key balance sheet and cash flow items.
 As you can see, cash and equivalents was up 152% year-over-year to $126 million.
 Regarding our asset-based loans, we had $12 million of borrowings at year-end which is 20% lower than the borrowings at the end of the previous year.
 Available liquidity ended the year at $213 million, an increase of 52% versus prior year.

-Our consolidated net accounts receivable was $128 million, an increase of 11% compared to 2015.
+Our consolidated net accounts receivable was for $128 million, an increase of 11% compared to 2015.
 Also, DSO increased to 72 days compared to 69 days last year due primarily to the past due balances of Golfsmith International, partially offset by an improvement in payment terms in most regions.
-We remain comfortable with the overall quality of accounts receivable at this time.
+We remain comfortable with the overall quality of our accounts receivable at this time.

-Also displayed on slide 15 our inventory balance decreased by 9% to $189 million at the end of 2016 driven by improvements in our sales and operations planning process and by the strategic decision to extend product life cycles in woods and irons.
+Also displayed on slide 15, our inventory balance decreased by 9% to $189 million at the end of 2016, driven by improvements in our sales and operations planning process and by the strategic decision to extend product lifecycles in woods and irons.
 The decline in our inventory balance is particularly notable given the inclusion of the Japan joint venture inventory in the Q4 figures.
 Excluding the inventory from the Japan JV, our inventory balance decreased by 13.3%.
 We remain comfortable with the quality of our inventory at this time.

 Capital expenditures for 2016 were $16.2 million, a year-over-year increase of 13% due to investments in our core business and in new retail outlets for the Japan joint venture.
 Depreciation and amortization expense was $16.6 million in 2016, which is down slightly compared to $17.4 million of depreciation and amortization in 2015.
 Finally, in 2016, the company repurchased 572,000 shares of stock for approximately $5.1 million in cash.